 - How important are deviations from the assumptions of full rationality and strict self-interest in determining outcomes of economic interaction?

 I argue that identifying individual-level “anomalies” is not sufficient to demonstrate their economic and social importance.
 Instead, it must be analyzed how institutions mitigate and multiply these anomalies.
 A broad range of institutions, including markets, bargaining and voting is discussed.

-Requirements: A sound knowledge of microeconomics and game theory is required.
+Requirements: A sound knowledge of microeconomics and game theory (Microeconomics III or equivalent) is required.

 Successful completion of this course earns students 7.5 ECTS credits.

 Grading: a) participation in experiments and analysis of experimental data is required for admission to final exam, b) 100% final exam (2 hours).
 The assessment language is English.

 a) Participating in all demonstration experiments is an essential element of this course.
 However, you are not expected to prepare these experiments.
 You earn a pass if you are present, are attentive and make “reasonable” choices during the experiment.

 b) Assignments: Students provide a rough analysis after each experimental session and answer specific questions concerning the experiment.
 Knowledge of the literature is not expected at this stage (see separate guidelines for more details).
 Students work in groups of 3.
 Papers are graded as “pass” or “fail” and at least 1 “pass” paper is required for admission to the final exam.
 I strongly recommend handing in the first assignment.

 b) The final exam covers the content of the lecture (2 hours, closed book, English; place and time tba).